 - Quality furniture made from solid materials

-Selling larger items locally also avoids the hassle and expense of transporting them long distance.
+Selling larger items locally avoids the hassle and expense of transporting them.

+The sooner, the better.
 For most cross-country moves, starting 4 to 8 weeks before your move date works best.
-This gives you enough time to sort items thoughtfully instead of making rushed choices.

 Is Junk Removal Worth It Before Moving?

-This is a question many people ask once decluttering starts to feel overwhelming.
-When time is limited and moving day is approaching fast, junk removal can be one of the most practical decisions you make before a cross-country move.
+When time is limited and moving day is approaching fast, junk removal can be one of the most practical decisions you make.

-Trying to donate, sell, recycle, and dispose of everything on your own takes time—and time is usually the one thing you don’t have.
-Junk removal helps you clear out unwanted items quickly so you’re not paying to move things you don’t need.
+Trying to donate, sell, recycle, and dispose of everything on your own takes time — and time is the one thing you don’t have before a big move.
+Junk removal clears everything at once so you’re not paying to move things you don’t need.

 Junk removal is especially helpful when: